 The health benefits of cheese include the following:

-Osteoporosis:Osteoporosis is mainly a deficiency disease which is caused due to deficiency of calcium (non-absorption) of calcium, resulting in fall in the bone density.
-This is particularly seen in women who undergone menopause, elderly people and children who suffer from malnutrition.
-This can be treated with a protein, calcium and vitamin rich diet (calcium alone will not help much, because the problem is with its absorption and utilization for bone formation).
-And these three are found in abundance in cheese.
-So, cheese can be ideal part of the diet of those suffering from osteoporosis.
+Osteoporosis is mainly a deficiency disease caused by a deficiency of calcium (non-absorption), resulting in a decrease in bone mineral density.
+This is particularly seen in women who have undergone menopause, elderly people and children who suffer from malnutrition.
+This can be treated with protein, calcium and a vitamin-rich diet.
+Calcium alone will not help much, because the problem is with its absorption and its utilization for bone formation.
+These three components are found in abundance in cheese.
+Therefore, it can be an ideal part of the diet for those suffering from osteoporosis.

 Sodium and cholesterol are the two elements mainly considered harmful for hypertension and hypertensive people.
 In this way, cheese should be viewed critically.
 The fat content of the cheese depends very much on the quality of the milk, whether it is full fat or full cream, low fat or fat free.
 In general, high-fat ones are more popular, since they tend to taste better.
 But, keeping in view the public demand and health concerns, low-fat cheese is also being introduced to the market.
 This means that you need to be choosy while picking it for your home and diet.

 Don’t forget the sodium content!
 Although the sodium content of cheese varies according to the amount of salt added to the milk prior to cheese formation, it is never low enough to be recommended for hypertensive people, as salt is an inevitable part of the cheese.
 In general, it is not recommended for people suffering from hypertension (high blood pressure).
 Although low sodium and low-fat cheese are helpful in reducing homocysteine, an agent that is often related to heart diseases, this fact still does not make it recommendable for hypertensive people.
 Another thing in it that can help hypertensive people is the vitamin-B content if they do choose to eat it.

 Promotes Weight Gain